PunitDh/MyCDN/README.md

 **Description**

-Returns the `nth` element in the list matches the predicate, or `null` if such an element does not exist.
+Returns the `nth` element in the list matches the `predicate`, or `null` if such an element does not exist.

 **Usage**